-223. To this perhaps it will be said, that the People being ignorant and always discontented; to lay the Foundation of Government in the unsteady opinion and uncertain humour of the People, is to expose it to certain ruin: and no Government will be able long to subsist, if the People may set up a new Legislative whenever they take offence at the old one.
+223. To this perhaps it will be said, that the People being ignorant and always discontented, to lay the Foundation of Government in the unsteady Opinion and uncertain Humour of the People, is to expose it to certain ruine: And no Government will be able long to subsist, if the People may set up a new Legislative whenever they take offence at the old one.
 To this I Answer quite the contrary.
 People are not so easily got out of their old Forms as some are apt to suggest.
-They are hardly to be prevailed with to amend the acknowledg'd Faults in the Frame they have been [445] accustom'd to.
-And if there be any original defects, or adventitious ones introduced by time or corruption; 'tis not an easy thing to get them changed, even when all the World sees there is an opportunity for it.
-This slowness and aversion in the People to quit their old Constitutions, has in the many Revolutions have been seen in this Kingdom, in this and former Ages, still kept us to, or aftersome interval of fruitless attempts, still brought us back again to our old Legislative of King, Lords and Commons: and whatever provocations have made the Crown be taken from some of our Princes Heads, they never carried the people so far as to place it in another Line.
+They are hardly to to be prevailed with to amend the acknowledg'd Faults in the Frame Z 2 they have been accustom'd to.
+And if there be any Original defects, or adventitious ones introduced by time or corruption; 'tis not an easie thing to get them changed, even when all the World sees there is an opportunity for it.
+This flowness and aversion in the People to quit their old Constitutions, has in the many Revolutions have been seen in this Kingdom, in this and former Ages, still kept us to, or after some interval of fruitless attempts, still brought us back again to our old Legislative of King, Lords and Commons: And whatever provocations have made the Crown be taken from some of our Princes Heads, they never carried the People so far as to place it in another Line.

-224. But 'twill be said, this Hypothesis lays a ferment for frequent Rebellion.
-To which I Answer,
+224. But 'twill be said, this Hypothesis lays a

+ferment for frequent Rebellion.
+To which I An-